CaryLandholt/ng-classify/README.md

 ```

 So we've actually added a few lines of code.
 Plus we're still dealing with some duplication, like AngularJS DI annotations.
-Also, arent' CoffeeScript classes supposed to be capitalized by convention?
+Also, aren't CoffeeScript classes supposed to be capitalized by convention?

 Now let's take advantage of ng-classify.